 Meet the Team

 This brings us to today.
-Again, business is just a tool for us to live a better story.
+Again, business is a tool for us to live a better story.
 At the end of our lifetime, I hope to be known not for owning a successful business or being a “real estate tycoon.”
-I hope to be known as someone who was a part of changing our culture of business and the world.
-I hope to be known as someone who cared for people well.
-I hope Cissell Management Company is an example of only taking what we need and passing the rest on to the next person so he or she may have the same freedom we have.
-Rather than creating opportunity for myself for the sake of making more money, I hope to help create opportunity for others that don’t have the skill set to do it for themselves.
+I hope to be known as someone who was a part of changing our business culture and the world.
+I hope to be known as someone who cares for people well.
+I hope Cissell Management Company is an example of only taking what we need and passing the rest on to the next person so they may have the same freedom we have.
+Rather than creating opportunities for myself for the sake of making more money, I hope to help create opportunities for others who don’t have the skill set to do it for themselves.
 Rather than seeing tenants as a dollar symbol, I want to see them as people.
 I want them to know they are important and matter to me.
 They are not just a means to an end.
-I want property owners to know that I’ll do my best to look out for their best interests even if it means I don’t make money.
+I want property owners to know I’ll do my best to look out for their best interests, even if it means I don’t make money.
 This business is our connection point with the world.